Recovery of Alaska plane wreckage on hold due to bad weather

 The plane carried five passengers and the pilot.
 The Alaska State Troopers identified the pilot as Rolf Lanzendorfer, 64, of Cle Elum, Washington.

-Troopers identified the passengers as Mark Henderson, 69, and Jacquelyn Komplin, 60, both of Napa, California; Andrea McArthur, 55, and Rachel McArthur, 20, both of Woodstock, Georgia; and Janet Kroll, 77, of Mount Prospect, Illinois.
+Troopers identified the passengers as Andrea McArthur, 55, and Rachel McArthur, 20, both of Woodstock; Mark Henderson, 69, and Jacquelyn Komplin, 60, both of Napa, California; and Janet Kroll, 77, of Mount Prospect, Illinois.

 The troopers reported Saturday that the bodies had been recovered.